 SC16 agreed new stock assessments for WCPO bigeye and yellowfin tuna that indicated both stocks are on average not overfished nor subject to overfishing.
-Based upon those assessments, this paper presents results of analyses requested by SC16, WCPFC16 and SC17, to assist WCPFC18 in the identification of interim target reference points for WCPO bigeye and yellowfin tuna stocks.
+This paper presents results of analyses requested by SC16, based upon those new assessments, to assist WCPFC17 in the identification of interim target reference points for WCPO bigeye and yellowfin tuna stocks.
 It presents the consequences for each stock and fishery of SC16-defined stock depletion levels (SB/SB{F=0}) consistent with specified historical conditions and stock risk levels (paragraphs 76 to 78 of the SC16 Outcomes Document).
-For each depletion level, results are presented comparable to those in Pilling (2021) for skipjack tuna, indicating changes in biomass from both 2012-2015 and recent (2015-2018 average) levels, changes in fishing from baseline (2016-2018 average) levels, median equilibrium yield (as a proportion of MSY), risk relative to the agreed limit reference point, and SC16-requested per-recruit metrics.
+For each depletion level, results are presented comparably to those in Pilling (2021) for skipjack tuna, indicating changes in biomass from both 2012-2015 and recent (2015-2018 average) levels, changes in fishing from baseline (2016-2018 average) levels, median equilibrium yield (as a proportion of MSY), risk relative to the agreed limit reference point, and SC16-requested per-recruit metrics.
 Full results are summarised in the tables below.
 In response to a request from WCPFC17, additional analyses were conducted to facilitate multi-species implications of harvest levels that achieve the different target reference points (TRPs) for each species (yellowfin and bigeye under the two recruitment assumptions).
 The resultant depletion levels for skipjack and yellowfin (under bigeye TRP calculations), and for skipjack and bigeye (under yellowfin TRP calculations) are computed and provided.
 Note that within this analysis the overall purse seine effort (and longline catch) is increased or decreased by the scalar specified; this is a different assumption to that of (for example) the evaluation of the tropical tuna CMM for skipjack, where overall purse seine effort is assumed to remain constant.
 In turn, SC17 requested that the potential consequences of the candidate TRPs for South Pacific albacore depletion be examined, and these are presented.
-Outcomes for skipjack and South Pacific albacore are provided in the main text.